blakeNaccarato/gist-template/README.md

 # gist-template

 A Gist template designed for rapid Python development in VSCode.
 It occupies the middle ground between one-off scripts and full-featured repositories.
 It includes refactoring tools, optional type checking, linting, and code formatting.
 You might ask, why use these tools in the first place?
-See [⬇ using template features](#using-template-features) for more detail, example usage, and some reasons why you might want to use these features in your development workflow.
+See [using template features ⬇](#using-template-features) for more detail, example usage, and some reasons why you might want to use these features in your development workflow.

 If you're new to Python or VSCode, this template represents sensible configuration of a VSCode development environment for Python with dependency management, debugging, code checking, code formatting, refactoring, and type checking.
 Most tooling is configured in `pyproject.toml`, with Pylance modified to be relatively strict, but use warnings to reduce visual overwhelm, and Ruff made similarly strict, but with certain rules suppressed.

 ## Usage

-To [⬇ generate a Gist from this template](#generate-a-gist-from-this-template), run [⬇`setup.ps1`](#setupps1) in a local clone of a newly-created Gist, then commit and push the changes.
+To [generate a Gist from this template ⬇](#generate-a-gist-from-this-template), run [`setup.ps1`⬇](#setupps1) in a local clone of a newly-created Gist, then commit and push the changes.
 The script is written for [cross-platform PowerShell](https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell), and should work on Windows, UNIX-like, and MacOS systems alike.
-See [⬇ using template features](#using-template-features) for more detail on what this template offers.
+See [using template features ⬇](#using-template-features) for more detail on what this template offers.

-This template currently assumes Python 3.11, but you may fork it, change `target-version = "py311"` in `pyproject.toml` accordingly, and update the `clone` target in [⬇`setup.ps1`](#setupps1).
+This template currently assumes Python 3.11, but you may fork this repo, change `target-version = "py311"` in `pyproject.toml` accordingly, and update the `clone` target in [`setup.ps1`⬇](#setupps1).

 ## Generate a Gist from this template

 These steps detail the usage of this template starting from scratch on a brand new machine, including the installation of Python and other tools.

-- Install Python 3.11, VSCode, cross-platform PowerShell, and Git [(⬇details)](#first-time-setup)
+- Install Python 3.11, VSCode, cross-platform PowerShell, and Git [(details⬇)](#first-time-setup)
-- Create a GitHub account and set the same username/email in your `~/.gitconfig` [(⬇details)](#create-a-github-account-and-configure-git)
+- Create a GitHub account and set the same username/email in your `~/.gitconfig` [(details⬇)](#create-a-github-account-and-configure-git)
-- Create a [blank Gist](https://gist.github.com/), populate with [⬇`setup.ps1`](#setupps1), and clone/open in VSCode [(⬇details)](#create-clone-and-open-your-gist-in-vscode)
+- Create a [blank Gist](https://gist.github.com/), populate with [`setup.ps1`⬇](#setupps1), and clone/open in VSCode [(details⬇)](#create-clone-and-open-your-gist-in-vscode)
-- Run `setup.ps1` locally [(⬇details)](#run-setupps1)
+- Run `setup.ps1` locally [(details⬇)](#run-setupps1)
 - If prompted, respond `Yes` to the prompt to select the virtual environment for the workspace folder.
-You can fix this later on if you miss your chance here [(⬇details)](#set-your-python-interpreter).
+You can fix this later on if you miss your chance here [(details⬇)](#set-your-python-interpreter).
 - Restart VSCode and click `Yes` when prompted to install recommended extensions from the bottom-right notification bell menu.
 Otherwise, navigate to the Extensions tab, search for `@recommended`, and click the cloud icon next to `Workspace Recommendations` to install.
 - Add the year and your name to the `LICENSE`, e.g. `Copyright (c) 2023 Blake Naccarato`.
 This signals to others the conditions for using your code.
 - Commit and push changes to your Gist.
 See [this segment](https://www.youtube.com/watch?v=i_23KUAEtUM&t=76s) for doing this in VSCode ([brief outline](https://code.visualstudio.com/docs/introvideos/versioncontrol#_video-outline), [more detail](https://code.visualstudio.com/docs/sourcecontrol/overview)).

 Now you should be able to modify and run Python scripts in this Gist.
 Try adding some Python code to the `main()` function of `example.py`.
 Run your script from the terminal like e.g. `python example.py`, or by clicking the "play button" icon in the VSCode tab ribbon while `example.py` is open.
-See [⬇ using template features](#using-template-features) with examples involving the code in `example.py`.
+See [using template features ⬇](#using-template-features) with examples involving the code in `example.py`.

 ## Customizing further and going beyond the Gist template